stanley-gu/standardsCh/chapter.md

 Owing to the complexity of CellML, one unfortunate side effect is that there are very few tools which can read and write CellML.
 As far as the author is aware there are only two third-party tools that can read and write CellML, these are VCell [@VCELL] and COR [@COR2003].
-The CellML team have recently (2004, http://cellml.sourceforge.net/) began to provide their own software tools to third-party developers.
-The delay in providing such tools to the community is probably one reason why CellML (given its complexity) has not proved so popular relative to SBML which I will discuss next.
+The CellML team
+<http://cellml.sourceforge.net/>) also provides their own software tools to
+third-party developers, including the CellML API (<http://cellml- api.sourceforge.net/>), which is a library much like libSBML that allows software developers to read and write CellML models.

 ### Mathematical Modeling Language (MML)